sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

     ![Download complete](images/downloadupdatecatalogcomplete.png)

-    **TROUBLESHOOT:** IF you encounter an error as “The website has encountered a problem” after clicking “Download”, try turning off the pop-up blocker in IE or disabling Protected Mode in IE temporarily
+    **Troubleshoot:** IF you encounter an error as “The website has encountered a problem” after clicking “Download”, try turning off the pop-up blocker in IE or disabling Protected Mode in IE temporarily

     ![Enable Protected Mode](images/enableprotectedmode.png)